v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 Welcome to Challenge-03!

-In this challenge you will learn how to use the [FHIR Bulk Loader & Export](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.
+In this challenge you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.

 ## Background

 Bulk FHIR data ingestion is a vital capability for managing FHIR data operations at scale.
 Since no $import operation has been published in the FHIR standard (yet), implementors rely on alternative methods for getting bulk FHIR data into a FHIR server.
-In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR Bulk Loader utility (OSS).
+In this challenge, we will be using the current best-practice solution for bulk FHIR import into Azure API for FHIR: the FHIR-Bulk Loader utility (OSS).

 ## Learning Objectives